terrytang0905/TT_Tech_Space/blogs/2014-12-20-lucene-search-design-note.md

 All type keys will be converted into strings eventually because Lucene index only can store string. <br />

 Here are some samples of path value index definitions.<br />

 	/dmftdoc[content<FULL_TEXT::GET_ALL_TEXT>] defines one full text key on path /dmftdoc/content and will be used when a query like /dmftdoc/content[. ftcontains ‘value’].
 The element value at path /dmftdoc/content will be first tokenized and sent to Lucene Plug-in.

 Explicit index / Implicit composite key index

 Overall, LMPI system is divided into two major layers.

-	+ Transaction layer, including transaction management and cached data inside transaction.
+	• Transaction layer, including transaction management and cached data inside transaction.
-	+ Lucene MultiPath Index layer, which encapsulates the native Lucene Indexes (SubIndexes), provides index view to transaction layer.
+	• Lucene MultiPath Index layer, which encapsulates the native Lucene Indexes (SubIndexes), provides index view to transaction layer.

 Only one read-write transaction can update one LMPI and this concurrent access is controlled in xDB by a read-write lock.
 In another word, LMPI is designed as a non-concurrent index.
 It follows the lucene instruction.
 Here is Lucene’s concurrency rules are simple but should be strictly followed:

-	+ Any number of read-only operations may be executed concurrently.
+	• Any number of read-only operations may be executed concurrently.
-	+ Any number of read-only operations may be executed while an index is being modified.
+	• Any number of read-only operations may be executed while an index is being modified.
-	+ Only a single index-modifying operation may execute at a time.
+	• Only a single index-modifying operation may execute at a time.
 The transaction has a snapshot of a visible part of the index

-IndexReader works like a snapshot and the entire query on this index in this transaction will search this snapshot.
+IndexReader works like a snapshot and the entire query on this index in this transaction will search this snapshot. <br / >
-There is a private black list to record the deleted document’s xDB node ID.
+There is a private black list to record the deleted document’s xDB node ID.<br / >
 Before committing, all data is kept private to this transaction.The commit operation does not flush any pages and only transaction log records will be flushed on disk.

-Each read-write transaction creates two data structures, one Lucene SubIndex and one black list.
+Each read-write transaction creates two data structures, one Lucene SubIndex and one black list. <br / >
 There is only one concurrent index for all blacklists of LMPI.

-SubIndex merging
+SubIndex merging <br / >
 	The merging policy will strongly impact the overall system performance.

 The sub-indexes are classified into two categories.

 	1. Final indexes(Final merge), which are created by initialization
 	2. Non-final indexes(Clean merge), which are created by a transaction committing or merging non final indexes.

 Every transaction creates a separate sub-indexes which are sorted as a list by ascending order of the transaction least LSN.
 This order reflects the sequence of transactions because the LMPI is a non-concurrent index.

 The sub-index lists as well as in-memory cache are concurrently accessed by multiple threads and some operations like index snapshot view construction need iterate all sub-indexes.